The Art of War (film): Production

+In February 1999, Elie Samaha and Stone entered into a three-picture co-financing deal which included The Art of War and would now be produced by Franchise Pictures, Stone's Illusion Entertainment, and Wesley Snipes' Amen Ra Films with Snipes also set to play the lead after Li dropped out.
+Stanley Tong was in negotiations to direct with distribution to be handled by Morgan Creek Entertainment and Warner Bros. via their output deal with Franchise Pictures.
+By April, Christian Duguay was set to direct.
+In May, Stone left the project as an executive producer following the disillusion of his company Illusion Entertainment instead preferring to focus on his own directorial efforts with projects under the company to continue under the stewardship of producer Dan Halsted.
+By August of that year, it was reported that Donald Sutherland had joined the cast.

 Reception

 Box office

 The film opened at #2 behind Bring It On, earning $10,410,993 in its opening weekend in the United States.
-The Art of War went on to gross $40.4 million worldwide, failing to bring back its $60 million budget.
+The Art of War went on to gross $40.4 million worldwide, against its production budget of $40–60 million budget.

 Critical response

-Rotten Tomatoes, a review aggregator, reports that 16% of 80 surveyed critics gave the film a positive review; the average rating is 3.9/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 16% based on reviews from 81 critics, with an average rating of 3.8/10.
 The site's consensus says: "Excessively noisy and overly reliant on genre clichés, The Art of War wastes its star's charisma on a ridiculous, convoluted plot and poorly edited action sequences".
-Metacritic rated it a generally unfavorable 30/100 based on 23 reviews.
+On Metacritic, it has a score of 30 out of 100 based on reviews from 23 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by Cinemascore gave it a grade B.

 Emanuel Levy of Variety wrote: "Despite some effectively rousing set pieces, particularly in the long corridors of the U.N. building, The Art of War is ultimately much less than the sum of its parts".
 Stephen Holden of The New York Times called it "ludicrous, impenetrable and headache-inducing".

 Sequels

-Wesley Snipes reprised his role as Neil Shaw in a straight-to-DVD sequel released in August 2008.
+Wesley Snipes reprised his role as Neil Shaw in a straight-to-DVD sequel The Art of War II: Betrayal released in August 2008.
 Athena Karkanis and Lochlyn Munro also star in the film.
-In the sequel, Agent Neil Shaw is called out of retirement as a Hollywood film consultant by the murder of his long-time martial arts mentor, "Broodmother".

-The third and final film in the series stars Anthony "Treach" Criss, Sung-Hi Lee, Warren Derosa and David Basila, but neither Snipes nor any of his co-stars from the first two films.
+The third and final film The Art of War III: Retribution in the series stars Anthony "Treach" Criss, Sung-Hi Lee, Warren Derosa and David Basila.